 Another Alwisia – A. repens

-Update March 2023 DNA sequencing identified my specimens Alwisia repens (Prof. Dmitro Leontyev, personal communication 8 March 2023)
+Update March 2023 DNA sequencing identified my specimens Alwisia repens (Prof. Dmytro Leontyev, personal communication 8 March 2023)

 17 May 2020 A newly formed myxomycete appeared on a log I walk past every day.
 It was a different colour to anything I’ve seen previously – some fruiting bodies were white and others dark brown – but its multiple sporothecae on coalescing stalks were vaguely reminiscent of Oligonema verrucosum (formerly Trichia verrucosa), a common species in Australia.
 I started taking a series of photos to track its development.